dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 var a = 1, b = 2;
 ```

 Also, declarations with patterns must have an initializer.
-This is not a real
+This is not
-restriction since the only reason to use a pattern in a declaration is to match
+restriction since the reason to use patterns in variable declarations is to
-or destructure some actual value.
+destructure values.

 Add these new rules: